dominiksta/jfiredump/README.md

 ![License](https://img.shields.io/github/license/dominiksta/jfiredump)
 ![jdk-version](https://img.shields.io/badge/jdk--version-1.8-green)

-A (very) small utility to dump a Firebird database to a file of SQL INSERT statements.
+A small utility to dump a Firebird database to a file of SQL INSERT statements.

 DISCLAIMER: /Please do not rely on this tool for backups!/ It is not well tested enough to be used in that role.
 The reason this tool was written was because I